-Source: "Summary Statistics on Incoming Tourists to Okinawa" published by Okinawa Prefectural Government, "Overview of economic and financial developments in Okinawa" published by Bank of Japan
+Source: "Summary Statistics on Incoming Tourists to Okinawa" published by Okinawa Prefectural Government, "Overview of economic and financial developments in Okinawa" published by Bank of Japan %Room occupancy rates for FY2023 up to February results.

-■ The number of cruise ship port calls in Okinawa Prefecture had increased year after year, reaching a record 581 calls in 2019.
-However, the number has dropped to zero since February 2020 due to the spread of COVID-19 infections.
-Domestic cruise vessels started to be allowed to resume port calls in June 2022, and the port was also reopened to international cruise ships in March 2023.
-The number of cruise ship port calls in Okinawa Prefecture is expected to stay on a recovery path as restrictions on movement due to COVID-19 was lifted.
+- The number of cruise ship port calls in Okinawa Prefecture had increased year after year, reaching a record 581 calls in 2019.
+However, the number has dropped to zero since February 2020 due to the spread of COVID-19 infections. - Domestic cruise vessels started to be allowed to resume port calls in June 2022, and the port was also reopened to international cruise ships in March 2023. - The number of cruise ship calls is recovering steadily, and 2024 is expected to see the most calls on its record.